yugabyte/platform-go-client/docs/PerfAdvisorSettingsFormData.md

 HasHotShardIntervalMins returns a boolean if a field has been set.

-### GetHotShardMinimalReads
+### GetHotShardMinNodeReads

-`func (o *PerfAdvisorSettingsFormData) GetHotShardMinimalReads() int32`
+`func (o *PerfAdvisorSettingsFormData) GetHotShardMinNodeReads() int32`

-GetHotShardMinimalReads returns the HotShardMinimalReads field if non-nil, zero value otherwise.
+GetHotShardMinNodeReads returns the HotShardMinNodeReads field if non-nil, zero value otherwise.

-### GetHotShardMinimalReadsOk
+### GetHotShardMinNodeReadsOk

-`func (o *PerfAdvisorSettingsFormData) GetHotShardMinimalReadsOk() (*int32, bool)`
+`func (o *PerfAdvisorSettingsFormData) GetHotShardMinNodeReadsOk() (*int32, bool)`

-GetHotShardMinimalReadsOk returns a tuple with the HotShardMinimalReads field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHotShardMinNodeReadsOk returns a tuple with the HotShardMinNodeReads field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHotShardMinimalReads
+### SetHotShardMinNodeReads

-`func (o *PerfAdvisorSettingsFormData) SetHotShardMinimalReads(v int32)`
+`func (o *PerfAdvisorSettingsFormData) SetHotShardMinNodeReads(v int32)`

-SetHotShardMinimalReads sets HotShardMinimalReads field to given value.
+SetHotShardMinNodeReads sets HotShardMinNodeReads field to given value.

-### HasHotShardMinimalReads
+### HasHotShardMinNodeReads

-`func (o *PerfAdvisorSettingsFormData) HasHotShardMinimalReads() bool`
+`func (o *PerfAdvisorSettingsFormData) HasHotShardMinNodeReads() bool`

-HasHotShardMinimalReads returns a boolean if a field has been set.
+HasHotShardMinNodeReads returns a boolean if a field has been set.

-### GetHotShardMinimalWrites
+### GetHotShardMinNodeWrites

-`func (o *PerfAdvisorSettingsFormData) GetHotShardMinimalWrites() int32`
+`func (o *PerfAdvisorSettingsFormData) GetHotShardMinNodeWrites() int32`

-GetHotShardMinimalWrites returns the HotShardMinimalWrites field if non-nil, zero value otherwise.
+GetHotShardMinNodeWrites returns the HotShardMinNodeWrites field if non-nil, zero value otherwise.

-### GetHotShardMinimalWritesOk
+### GetHotShardMinNodeWritesOk

-`func (o *PerfAdvisorSettingsFormData) GetHotShardMinimalWritesOk() (*int32, bool)`
+`func (o *PerfAdvisorSettingsFormData) GetHotShardMinNodeWritesOk() (*int32, bool)`

-GetHotShardMinimalWritesOk returns a tuple with the HotShardMinimalWrites field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHotShardMinNodeWritesOk returns a tuple with the HotShardMinNodeWrites field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHotShardMinimalWrites
+### SetHotShardMinNodeWrites

-`func (o *PerfAdvisorSettingsFormData) SetHotShardMinimalWrites(v int32)`
+`func (o *PerfAdvisorSettingsFormData) SetHotShardMinNodeWrites(v int32)`

-SetHotShardMinimalWrites sets HotShardMinimalWrites field to given value.
+SetHotShardMinNodeWrites sets HotShardMinNodeWrites field to given value.

-### HasHotShardMinimalWrites
+### HasHotShardMinNodeWrites

-`func (o *PerfAdvisorSettingsFormData) HasHotShardMinimalWrites() bool`
+`func (o *PerfAdvisorSettingsFormData) HasHotShardMinNodeWrites() bool`

-HasHotShardMinimalWrites returns a boolean if a field has been set.
+HasHotShardMinNodeWrites returns a boolean if a field has been set.

 ### GetHotShardReadSkewThresholdPct